glassroom/torch_parallel_scan/README.md

 # torch_parallel_scan

-A simple implementation of parallel scan over sequences of tensors for PyTorch.
-It works with any broadcastable binary associative function you specify.
+Simple and fast parallel scan over sequences of tensors for PyTorch.
+It works with any broadcastable binary associative function you specify, including `torch.matmul`.
 Toy example:

 ```python
 import torch